Flynns Beach is the home of Port Macquarie Surf Life Saving Club

 The small Flynns Point separates the isolated Rocky Beach and popular Flynns Beach.

-Further information about Flynns Beach - including current conditions - can be viewed on Beachsafe.
+Further information about Flynns Beach – including current conditions and when the beach is patrolled – can be viewed on Beachsafe